-In Star Wars: The Clone Wars's fifth season finale, Ahsoka gets subjected to Kangaroo Courts.
+The fifth season finale, The Wrong Jedi, is mixed between this and Downer Ending.
+Ahsoka gets subjected to Kangaroo Courts.
 She is eventually proven innocent, but the Jedi High Council has alienated her to the point where she finds herself unable to return to the order.
 (Of course, her status as Anakin's padawan was Doomed by Canon in the first place.)

 The G.I.
 Joe episode "Sink the Montana!".
 A historic U.S battleship is scheduled to be decommissioned, but its admiral (a long-time friend of General Hawk) is strongly attached to the vessel and joins Cobra to prevent it from being scrapped.
 The Joes ultimately capture the admiral (who decides to go down with the ship until Hawk punches him out of it) and the ship is sunk by the U.S. Navy.
 In the final scene, Shipwreck (another Joe who had sympathized with the Admiral) wonders what punishment the Admiral will receives and Hawk responds that he doesn't know what'll happen but that his friend already paid "the ultimate price", as they watch the Montana sink and explode.

 Several episodes of Samurai Jack end this way, with Jack managing to defeat Aku's forces and save innocents from death or enslavement, but having to forfeit a chance to go home to do so.
 (Downer Endings in the series are quite common too, for that matter, but then, Jack never expected his quest to be easy.)